hhuumm/jeopardy/readMe.md

 [Jeopardy!](https://j3op4rdy.surge.sh)

 # How it plays
+Any click in the title screen prompts the gamae.
-Contestant clicks the tile, is prompted a question, once the prompt is answered we check and see if our contestant gets the money.
+Contestant clicks any tile, and is prompted a question, once the prompt is answered we check and see if our contestant gets the money.
 If they get the money, their money increments, the box is then set to blank.
-Since traditional Jeopardy runs 90 questions over 3 rounds for 3 contestants, ideally each gets a shot at 30 questions, so we leave the single player board to 30.
+Daily double decrements the total amount by the wager.
+This repeats 30 times unitl the board is cleared

 # Pseudo Code
     Variables
     ---